 Mansa Trotman is a writer whose work is known to grip her audience and readership in the gut, wring it and then move on to elicit laughter, all in the same heartbeat.
 She has moved from spoken word forums to video renditions, and her work has appeared in several anthologies.
 She has previously published a chap book of her poetry.

-Mariam Pirbhai is an academic and creative writer.
-She is the author of a debut short-story collection titled Outside People and Other Stories, winner of the 2018 IPPY Gold Medal for Multicultural Fiction, winner of the 2019 American BookFest Award for the Short Story, and ranked among CBC’s top ten “must read” books of 2017.
-She is also the author and editor of several academic works, including Mythologies of Migration, Vocabularies of Indenture: Novels of the South Asian Diaspora in Africa, the Caribbean, and Asia-Pacific and Critical Perspectives on Indo-Caribbean Women’s Literature.
-Pirbhai is Professor of English at Wilfrid Laurier University, where she teaches and specializes in postcolonial studies and creative writing.
-Pirbhai is the daughter of Pakistani immigrants whose arrival in Canada followed a circuitous route from England, the United Arab Emirates and the Philippines.
-She and her husband live in Waterloo, Ontario.
+Mariam Pirbhai is the author of the short story collection Outside People and Other Stories, winner of the 2018 IPPY Gold Medal for Multicultural Fiction and the 2019 American BookFest Award for the Short Story.
+It also ranked among CBC’s top ten “must read” books of 2017.
 Isolated Incident is her first novel.
+The daughter of Pakistani immigrants, Pirbhai is Professor of English at Wilfrid Laurier University, where she teaches and specializes in postcolonial studies and creative writing.

 Martin Genetsch has studied German, English, and Media Studies in Germany, England, and Canada.
 His research interests include cultural theory, postcolonial literature, Shakespeare, and poetry.
 Currently he teaches Shakespeare at the University of Trier, and English and German to highly gifted children at a secondary school in Germany.
 He has published papers on postcolonial literatures, cultural theory, popular culture, and didactic issues in foreign language teaching.

 Mayank Bhatt immigrated to Toronto in 2008 from Mumbai (Bombay), where he worked as a journalist.
 His short stories have been published in TOK 5: Writing the New Toronto and Canadian Voices II.
 In Canada he has worked as a security guard, an administrator, and an arts festival organizer.
 He lives in Toronto with his family.